TharinduDakshina/POS/README.md

 # Layered Architecture
-Building basic reports Using Jasper from the scratch
+Layered Architecture from the scratch

 ## Version
 1.0.0